apache/spark/docs/sql-data-sources-generic-options.md

 ### Ignore Missing Files

 Spark allows you to use `spark.sql.files.ignoreMissingFiles` to ignore missing files while reading data from files.
+Here, missing file really means the deleted file under directory after you construct the `DataFrame`.
 When set to true, the Spark jobs will continue to run when encountering missing files and the contents that have been read will still be returned.

 To ignore missing files while reading data files, you can use: